 For the Salisbury Steak Meatballs

-- In a large bowl, thoroughly mix together ground beef, breadcrumbs, egg, worchestershire, soy sauce, onion powder, garlic powder, onion, salt, pepper and red pepper flakes until combined well.
+- In a large bowl, thoroughly mix together ground beef, breadcrumbs, egg, Worcestershire, soy sauce, onion powder, garlic powder, paprika, onion, salt, pepper and cayenne pepper if using, until combined well.

 - Next shape into medium sized meatballs and set aside.